sleepingkingstudios/incunabulum/systems/5e/equipment.md

 ### Alchemist's Frost

 A flask of alchemist's frost actually contains two substances, with one encased in a smaller vial inside the flask.
-WHen mixed, the two react by freezing their surroundings.
+When mixed, the two react by freezing their surroundings.
 As an action, you can throw a flask of alchemist's frost up to 20 feet, shattering it on impact.
 Make a ranged attack against a creature or object, treating the alchemist's frost as an improvised weapon.
 On a hit, the target takes 1d8 cold damage.
 If the target is a creature, its speed is reduced by 10 feet until the start of your next turn.

 [Back to Adventuring Gear](#adventuring-gear) \| [Back to Top](#)